 Artifacts

-What is an artifact in Zenlytic?
+What makes up an artifact

 Each artifact bundles together four components: